11ty/eleventy-base-blog/src/posts/2011/windows-computing-without-a-mouse.md

 ---
-pageTitle: Windows computing without a mouse
+title: Windows computing without a mouse
 date: 2011-01-02
 tags: a11y
 ---